Terraform Deployment Structure

 Introduction

 When you write Terraform deployments, you have a specific goal.
 However, you might want to reuse code you wrote previously and this is where modules comes into play.
+Modules play a big role if you want to become more efficient and create new deployments faster.
+The goal is to create one generalized deployments, that can be used to deploy several environments.

 Disclaimer